gbif/model-material/data-mapping.md

 ## 1. Agents

-NOTE: Skip if your agents are identified only by name.
+NOTE: Skip this step if your agents are identified only by name (i.e., not with a separate agent identifier).

-It is recommended to map `Agent` first (see [Figure 1](#figure-1)), because their identifiers will be used in the construction of many of the other tables in the UM.
-If you track agents (e.g., people, groups of people, organizations, collections) with identifiers other than just their names in your database, use them to create the agent tables in the UM, including `AgentRelationship`, if you have those.
+We recommend to map `Agent`s ((e.g., people, groups of people, organizations, collections, see [Figure 1](#figure-1)) first, if you have them, because their identifiers will be used in the construction of many of the other tables in the UM.
 If you don't track agents separately in your database, don't worry about it, they can be designated by their names where appropriate in the UM.

 <p align=center><img src="./_images/agents.png" alt="agents" width="50%"/>
 <p align=center>Figure 1.
 Agents and their relationships in the Unified Model

 ### `agentType` vocabulary
-If an `Agent ` is a `Collection` or an `AgentGroup`, the `agent_type` MUST be `COLLECTION` or `AGENT_GROUP` respectively.
-However, the agent_type field is not controlled by an ENUM, because there are other possible values that are not subtypes of `Agent`, such as `ORGANIZATION`, `PERSON`, and even `ORGANISM`.
+If an `Agent` is a `Collection` or an `AgentGroup`, the `agentType` MUST be `COLLECTION` or `AGENT_GROUP` respectively.
+However, the `agentType` field is not controlled by an ENUM, because there are other possible values that are not subtypes of `Agent`, such as `ORGANIZATION`, `PERSON`, and even `ORGANISM`.
+If you need to use an `agentType` we haven't mentioned here, please create it in UPPER_SNAKE_CASE.

 ### `collectionType` vocabulary
-We would expect to be informed here by work on the Latimer Core.
-For this exercise we suggest, for example, `MUSEUM`, `HERBARIUM`, `BOTANICAL_GARDEN`, `ZOO`.
+For this exercise, We suggest values such as `MUSEUM`, `HERBARIUM`, `BOTANICAL_GARDEN`, `ZOO`.
+If you need to use an `collectionType` we haven't mentioned here, please create it in UPPER_SNAKE_CASE.

 ### `agentGroupType` vocabulary
-An `AgentGroup` is a way to refer to a single `Agent` entity that is composed of multiple `Agent`s.
+An `AgentGroup` is a way to refer to a single `Agent` entity that is composed of multiple other `Agent`s.
 Thus, a group of `Collection`s might be a `CONSORTIUM`, a group of university students might be a `CLASS`.
+If you need to create an `agentGroupType`, please use UPPER_SNAKE_CASE.

 ### `agentRelationshipType` vocabulary
 The range of possible relationships between `Agent`s is vast.
 Note that the relationship has directionality.
-The `subjectAgentID` is related to the `objectAgentID` in the direction expressed in the `agentRelationshipType`.
-Even so, it helps to express the directionality in the `agentRelationshipType` term, for example, `DOCTORAL_ADVISOR_OF` instead of `DOCTORAL_ADVISOR`.
+The `subjectAgentID` is related to the `objectAgentID` in the direction expressed in the `agentRelationshipType`, thus it helps to express the directionality in the `agentRelationshipType` term itself, for example, `DOCTORAL_ADVISOR_OF` instead of `DOCTORAL_ADVISOR`, which would be ambiguous to interpret.
+If you need to create an `agentRelationshipType`, please use UPPER_SNAKE_CASE.

 ## 2. References